Dedifferentiated liposarcoma

 Microscopic features used to determine the grade:

 1. Tumour differentiation – Tumour differentiation describes how closely the tumour cells look like normal fat cells.
-Tumours that look very similar to normal fat cells are given 1 point while those that look very different from normal fat cells are given 2 or 3 points.
+Tumours that look very similar to normal fat cells are given 1 point, while those that look very different from normal fat cells are given 2 or 3 points.
 All dedifferentiated liposarcomas are given 3 points for tumour differentiation.

 2. Mitotic count – A cell that is in the process of dividing to create two new cells is called a mitotic figure.
 Tumours that are growing fast tend to have more mitotic figures than tumours that are growing slowly.
 Your pathologist will determine the mitotic count by counting the number of mitotic figures in ten areas of the tumour while looking through the microscope.
-Tumours with no mitotic figures or very few mitotic figures are given 1 point while those with 10 to 20 mitotic figures are given 2 points and those with more than 20 mitotic figures are given 3 points.
+Tumours with no mitotic figures or very few mitotic figures are given 1 point, while those with 10 to 20 mitotic figures are given 2 points, and those with more than 20 mitotic figures are given 3 points.

 3. NecrosisNecrosis is a type of cell death.
 Tumours that are growing fast tend to have more necrosis than tumours that are growing slowly.
 If your pathologist sees no necrosis, the tumour will be given 0 points.
 The tumour will be given 1 point if necrosis is seen but makes up less than 50% of the tumour or 2 points if necrosis makes up more than 50% of the tumour.

-MDM2 is a gene that promotes cell division (the creation of new cells).
+MDM2 is a gene that promotes cell division (creating new cells).
 Normal cells and those in non-cancerous tumours have two copies of the MDM2 gene.
 In contrast, both well differentiated liposarcoma and dedifferentiated liposarcoma have more than two copies of the MDM2 gene.
+A test called fluorescence in situ hybridization (FISH) is commonly used to count the number of MDM2 genes in a cell.
+An increased number of genes (more than two) is called amplification and supports the diagnosis of dedifferentiated liposarcoma.

-Tumour size is important because tumours less than 5 cm are less likely to spread to other parts of the body and are associated with a better prognosis.
+Tumour size is important because tumours less than 5 cm are less likely to spread to other body parts and are associated with a better prognosis.
 Tumour size is also used to determine the pathologic tumour stage (pT).

-Dedifferentiated liposarcoma starts in fat but the tumour can grow into or around other tissues and organs.
+Dedifferentiated liposarcoma starts in fat, but the tumour can grow into or around other tissues and organs.
 This is called tumour extension.
-Your pathologist will carefully examine any surrounding tissues or organs submitted for tumour cells and the result of this examination will be described in your report.
+Your pathologist will carefully examine any surrounding tissues or organs submitted for tumour cells, and the result of this examination will be described in your report.

 Lymphovascular invasion